-- 2. Explains how mussels are fed. - 3.
+- 1. What mussels feed on? - 2.
+Explains how mussels are fed. - 3.
 What is the function of gills in mussels? - 4.
-The high concentrations of the mentioned nutrients, in rivers and estuaries, can lead to the formation of authentic algae forests - 5.
+The high concentrations of the mentioned nutrients, in rivers and estuaries, can lead to the formation of authentic algae forests. - 5.
 Formulate a hypothesis that explains what could happen to aquatic life in those places, if it does.